InstituteforDiseaseModeling/laser-generic/docs/get-started/index.md

 # Get started

-`laser-generic` is an implementation of the LASER agent-based modeling framework for modeling generic diseases, such as measles.
+LASER is intended for modeling diseases with straightforward and predictable transmission dynamics, such as influenza or measles.

 ## Installation

-See the Overview for [installation instructions](index.md#installation).
+See the Home page for [installation instructions](../index.md#installation).

 ## Usage